baychub/cb-gsg/Getting-Started.md

 sensor set.alias newname ALL_PORTS sensorid
 ```

 Replace *newname* with the alias name you want, and replace *sensorid* with the sensor ID shown in the `sensor show` command you used earlier.

 ![Console login](https://baychub.github.io/cb-gsg/images/sensor_set_alias.jpg)

 2. Return to the web admin portal and navigate to the Sensors page.

-	The alias you just assigned should appear in the Aliases column.
+	The alias you just assigned should appear in the Aliases column of the Sensors page.

 ### Get CLI command help inline
 1. To see a list of available commands, at the RSP Controller CLI prompt press Enter with no text.